wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/ChoosingMySQLVersion.md

 on the mysql site.

-So, you need to match the version of MySQL and the version of the OS you are deploying with the MySQL archive I have pointed you towards and if those versions match the archive then the deployment should work OK.
+So, you need to match the version of MySQL and the version of the OS you are deploying with the MySQL archive I have pointed you towards and if those versions match the archive then the installation should work OK.